Skip to Content

 Angel

 Brother Marcus has three restaurants in London: one in Borough Yards, one in Angel, and one in Spitalfields.
+It’s super popular among pretty much everyone in London so it’s worth having on your radar, though we do question whether standards have slipped over the years.

-If you visit, you should definitely try their mezze dishes.
-Specifically, their grilled asparagus with crumbled feta and the saganaki kefalotyri cheese with a bacon relish are absolutely to die for.
-Make sure to save room for their super tasty desserts, too.
+If you visit, you should try their mezze dishes.
+Specifically, their grilled asparagus with crumbled feta and the saganaki kefalotyri cheese with a bacon relish.
+There was a day when they were absolutely to die for.
+We’ll let you be the judge of whether that’s still the case these days.

 Noble Rot